pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Now we would say that error from avoidable bias is 1%, and the error from variance is about 1%.
 Thus, the algorithm is already doing well, with little room for improvement.
 It is only 2% worse than the optimal error rate.

 Knowing the optimal error rate is helpful for guiding our next steps.
-In statistics, the optimal error rate is also called **Bayes error rate**, or Bayes rate.
+In statistics, the optimal error rate is also called **Bayes error rate**.

 How do we know what the optimal error rate is?
 For tasks that humans are reasonably good at, such as recognizing pictures or transcribing audio clips, you can ask a human to provide labels then measure the accuracy of the human labels relative to your training set.
 This would give an estimate of the optimal error rate.
 If you are working on a problem that even humans have a hard time solving (e.g., predicting what movie to recommend, or what ad to show to a user) it can be hard to estimate the optimal error rate.